Search

 6. Document the Scene

-Take photos of the accident scene, including any damages to the vehicles and the surrounding area.
+Photograph the scene of the accident, the damage to the vehicles involved and the immediate area.

-Report the accident to your insurance company as soon as possible.
-They will guide you through the claims process and inform you about your coverage.
+Do not waste time, report the accident to your insurance company.
+They will help you in the claims process and give you information about your policy.

 8. Seek Legal Advice